 The Harmony Place Mentor Group convenes weekly at our residential facility.
 Current residents, outpatient clients, and alumni are invited to join us for a light snack, followed by a speaker meeting.

-Harmony Place offers two online ways to connect with other alumni and our staff members from the comfort of your own home, which gives a private and convenient solution for those who cannot attend in-person meetings.
+Harmony Place offers two online ways to connect with other alumni and our staff members from the comfort of your own home.
+This gives a private and convenient solution for those who cannot attend in-person meetings.

 We offer a closed group page on Facebook strictly for Harmony Place alumni to share stories, encouragement, and affirmations.
 Only other alumni and our staff can see it, so you can be as open and honest as you’re comfortable with.
 Click below to request to join our group.